Where do we all go? Musings on Arlington’s Micromobility Pilot

 E-scooter riders and people walking share limited sidewalk space—but a protected, connected network of bike lanes could help.
 To that end, Arlington’s Pedestrian Advisory Committee wrote a letter in support of Arlington’s micromobility pilot and the Bike Element.

-It’s no surprise that as the Program Manager of WalkArlington, I consider myself first and foremost to be a pedestrian (or as I prefer to say: a person who walks).
+It’s no surprise that as the former Program Manager of WalkArlington, I consider myself first and foremost to be a pedestrian (or as I prefer to say: a person who walks).
 While I take Metro regularly and have been known to ride a Capital Bikeshare bike, the way I use our streets is primarily on foot.

 As such, this puts me right in the heart of the supposed pedestrian vs. e-scooter rider debate.
 Don’t the two types of transportation conflict?
 Where should everyone go?
 Who has the right of way?
 Like every transportation innovation before them, e-scooters have thrown a wrench in our traditional transportation framework, and each of us have formed our own opinions about these new “micromobility” devices since they landed in Arlington over a year ago.